alexanderkoller/typst-blinky/README.md

 <text variable="citation-key" prefix=" !!BIBENTRY!" suffix="!!. " />
 ```

-You can have more prefix before and suffix after the `!!BIBENTRY!` and `!!`, as in the example, but these magic symbols need to be there so bib-url-linker can find the places in the document where the hyperlinked title needs to be inserted.
+You can have more prefix before and suffix after the `!!BIBENTRY!` and `!!`, as in the example, but these magic symbols need to be there so Blinky can find the places in the document where the hyperlinked title needs to be inserted.

-You can check the [example CSL file](https://github.com/alexanderkoller/typst-bib-url-linker/blob/main/examples/association-for-computational-linguistics.csl) to see what this looks like in practice; compare to [the unmodified original](https://github.com/citation-style-language/styles/blob/master/association-for-computational-linguistics.csl).
+You can check the [example CSL file](https://github.com/alexanderkoller/typst-blinky/blob/main/examples/association-for-computational-linguistics-blinky.csl) to see what this looks like in practice; compare to [the unmodified original](https://github.com/citation-style-language/styles/blob/master/association-for-computational-linguistics.csl).

 ## Alternative solutions

-The current mechanism in bib-url-linker is somewhat heavy-handed: a Typst plugin uses the [biblatex](https://github.com/typst/biblatex) crate to parse the Bibtex file (independently of the normal operations of the `bibliograph` command), and then all occurrences of the magic symbol in the Typst bibliography are replaced by the hyperlinked titles.
+The current mechanism in Blinky is somewhat heavy-handed: a Typst plugin uses the [biblatex](https://github.com/typst/biblatex) crate to parse the Bibtex file (independently of the normal operations of the `bibliography` command), and then all occurrences of the magic symbol in the Typst bibliography are replaced by the hyperlinked titles.

 It would be great to replace this mechanism by something simpler, but it is actually remarkably tricky to make bibliography titles hyperlinks with the current version of Typst (0.11.1).
 All the alternatives that I could think of don't work.
 Here are some of them: